-Always check the system's malfunction telltale after replacing one or more tires or wheels on your vehicle to ensure that the replacement or alternate tires and wheels allow the system to continue to function properly.
+Always check the system's malfunction telltale after replacing one or more tires or wheels on vour vehicle to ensure that the replacement or alternate tires and wheels allow the system to continue to function properly.

 The system indicates low tire pressure but does not replace normal tire maintenance.
-For information on correct tire pressure, please refer to the tire inflation pressure table (see Tire inflation - pressure table (p.
-305)), the tire inflation pressure placard located on the driver's side B-pillar (the structural member at the side of the vehicle, at the rear of the driver's door opening) or consult your Volvo retailer.
+For information on correct tire pressure, please refer to the tire inflation decal on the driver's door opening or consult your Volvo retailer.